-The Mazda 5 7 seater has been, is, and will continue to be a great family car for mid to large sized families.
-The car is designed with useful sliding doors and a highly flexible seating system that makes it more stylish and practical compared to some other seven seat cars.
-Its fuel consumption is excellent and efficient whilst still delivery a high level of performance.
+The Mazda 5 7-seater has been, is, and will continue to be a great family car for mid to large-sized families.
+The car is designed with useful sliding doors and a highly flexible seating system that make it more stylish and practical compared to some other seven-seat cars.
+It uses fuel very well and efficiently, but it still has a high level of performance.

-Practicality as a Seven Seat Family Car
+Practicality as a Seven-Seat Family Car

-The fuel economy claimed by Mazda for this vehicle is around 54 MPG, however actual road reports have noted a fuel efficiency more akin to the 38-42 mark, which is still reasonable for a seven seat car, but doesn’t really put it in the ‘excellent’ class of fuel economy, especially when compared to other similarly sized vehicles such as the Toyota Prius+.
+The fuel economy claimed by Mazda for this vehicle is around 54 MPG, however, actual road reports have noted a fuel efficiency more akin to the 38-42 mark, which is still reasonable for a seven-seat car, but doesn’t really put it in the ‘excellent’ class of fuel economy, especially when compared to other similarly sized vehicles such as the Toyota Prius+.

 In terms of people carriers, the Mazda 5 is a fairly narrow car.
 This means that the three seats in the middle row are considerably compact due to limited space.
-The car has therefore been designed such that the seat in the centre of the middle-row is greatly reduced in space.
-As such, the middle seat is only favourable for children or smaller adults on shorter trips.
+The car has therefore been designed such that the seat in the center of the middle row is greatly reduced in space.
+Because of this, the middle seat is best for kids or smaller adults on shorter trips.

 Cost of the Mazda 5

-The road tax bands for this car ranges from E to H and the exact cost depends on type of the engine.
+The road tax bands for this car range from E to H and the exact cost depends on the type of engine.
 People who have experience with Mazda will tell you that you don’t require much in terms of extra maintenance of the car because they are very reliable vehicles.
 If you are tempted to buy a Mazda 5, then you will be able to pick a new one up for between £18,175 and £22,440.

 Overall this is a great value family vehicle that offers quite a lot of features and benefits that would appeal to family users.